The Inbox is the place where you consume everything that concerns you:

 - A coworker assigns you to a conversation.

 - A closed conversation assigned to you is reopened.

 - A conversation you had snoozed reaches its “snoozed until” time.

 You will never miss anything important as long as you monitor your Inbox closely.

-Some small teams work without the Unassigned mailbox; everyone just receives all emails in their Inbox, where they discuss and act on each email.
+Some small businesses work without this triaging step; everyone just receives all emails in their Inbox, where they discuss and act on each email.
 Everyone archives each conversation when they see fit.

-For teams with an important flow of emails, this can get noisy.
-It's better if one person can clear emails for everyone at once, by either archiving or assigning the conversations… which is exactly what Unassigned does.
-When someone gets assigned to a conversation, the conversation is moved to their Inbox.
-So even if your team is using the Unassigned mailbox, the Inbox is still the primary inbox.
+For businesses with an important flow of emails, this can get noisy.
+It’s better if one person can clear emails for everyone at once, by either archiving or assigning conversations, which is exactly what team inboxes do.
+When someone gets assigned to a conversation, the conversation is moved to their personal Inbox.
+So even if your team is using a Team Inbox, the Inbox is still everyone’s primary inbox.

-Read more about assignment and the unassigned mailbox, here.
+Read more about assignment and team inboxes on this page.